Eben001/Githubber/README.md

 # Githubber
-Githubber is an application that communicates with Github using Github's API
+Githubber is an application that communicates with Github using it's API

 ## General Information
 - Githubber uses Github's API to make request like retrieving list of repositories, pull requests and more.